saadpocalypse/Passion-Projects/Sliding Puzzle/Sliding Puzzle.md

 * Instead of randomly shuffling the tiles around, my program makes 200 random yet valid moves.
 200 is an arbitrary number.

 ## How solving works
+* I could have solved the puzzle using any of the solving algorithms.
+I did this initially but the puzzles got solved almost instantly since N is 9.